 Dear Jew in the City,

-I discuss the sotah in the article you mention, so I’ll just address the part about shaming.
-This one is strictly pragmatic.
-The husband can warn his wife, but he has no authority to warn random people.
+In terms of the shaming aspect, the husband can warn his wife, but he has no authority to warn random people.
 He can take her to the Beis HaMikdash, and divorce her if she refuses.
 Even if he knows who the man is and is able to find him, there’s no reason the suspected adulterer would agree to accompany him to the Beis HaMikdash.
 So, if guilty, the adulterer would also be punished.
 And the entire process was discontinued when adultery became rampant and the husbands were as guilty as the wives they were accusing.
 But the equity only goes so far.
 Dragging the suspected adulterers to the Temple would be impractical and unenforceable.